 In some cases, there are no obvious symptoms of Scoliosis.

 Certain symptoms will become persistent when conditions of Scoliosis are present.
 The most common include: irritation of nerves and tension on the muscles.
 Scoliosis can also be associated with headaches, neck pain, back pain, and hip, knee, or leg pain.
 Radicular, or nerve pain is also common for people with scoliosis.
 Severe side effects create potential for compressing of the lungs or chest cavity organs.
 Pain is often a warning sign saying “stop, pay attention, and do something different”!!
 If you are feeling pain or discomfort due to Scoliosis, it is very likely related directly to spinal misalignment.
-If the symptoms or pain are becoming too much to handle, this is a message that you need to see your chiropractor.

 How we can help